-The one thing at the core of this book that we borrowed from Epictetus is very much just radical focus on what you can control.
+The one thing at the core of this book that we borrowed from Epictetus is very much a radical focus on what you can control.
 And this is a phrase that sounds simple, but in practice, takes a lot of effort and wisdom to figure out for yourself—what is it at any given moment of time that is within control and what is out?

 We take this basic lens, and we apply it to a lot of themes that are important to be able to thrive in life: positive and negative emotions when it comes to strength and weaknesses to the relationship between you and others.
 A sense of meaning and a sense of starting things and finishing things.